koding/koding/Readme.md

 # fuseklient

 Prototype that integrates [Fuse](https://github.com/bazil/fuse) and [Klient](https://github.com/koding/klient).
 Currently for OSX only.
+This is an in progress beta version.
+See https://github.com/koding/fuseklient/tree/alphabranch for alpha release.

 ## WARNING